stefanwatermann/GreenRibbonOnline/README.md

-# greenribbononline
+# GreenRibbon Online
-GreenRibbon Online - frontend for ribbon design and ordering.
+A web-based frontend for ribbon design and ordering.